DimitriBarronmore/wezterm-catpacks/README.md

 Determines the opacity of the cat image background layer.
 Setting this below 1.0 can help keep text readable while on top of unfortunately colored images.
 Default: 0.6

-- catpacks.draw_cat : bool

-If set to false, freshly calculated kitties will always have an opacity of 0.
-Combined with **catpacks.toggle_cats**, this can be used to hide the cat layer until a key combination is pressed.
-Default: true

 - catpacks.add_kitty(window, config, filepath, index)

 Add an image as layer `index` in config.background, scaled and positioned like the MultiMC cat.